najsefoster1/data-visualization-projects/README.md

 # Data Visualization Projects

 Welcome!
-This repository contains a collection of data visualization projects developed during my graduate course **CIS609: Data Visualization** at Park University.
+This repository contains a collection of data visualization projects developed.
 Each project applies core visualization principles, storytelling techniques, and tools like Tableau, Python, and Excel to communicate insights from real-world datasets.

 ---